ugr-sail/sinergym/docs/source/pages/introduction.rst

    engines, more of them (e.g.
    `OpenModelica <https://openmodelica.org/>`__) could be included in the backend while maintaining the Gym API.
 -  **Benchmark environments**.
-Similarly to Atari or Mujoco environments for RL community, we are designing a set of environments for benchmarking and testing deep RL algorithms.
+Similarly to *Atari* or *Mujoco* environments for RL community, we are designing a set of environments for benchmarking and testing deep RL algorithms.
 These environments may include different buildings, weathers, action/observation spaces, function rewards, etc.
 -  **Customizable environments**.
 We aim to provide a package that allows to modify experimental settings in an easy manner.
-The user can create his own environments defining, for example, several reward functions, observation and action variables, simulation timesteps, etc.
+The user can create his own environments defining his own building model, weather, reward, observation/action space/variables, environment name, etc.
    The user can also use these preconfigured environments available in Sinergym and change some aspect of it (for example, the weather) in such a way that he does not  have to make an entire definition of the